uber/react-vis/www/content/blog/goodbye-medium/index.md

 Medium.
 I was really happy with the authoring experience.
 It really removed friction for me.

-I started out on Medium at `medium.com/@kentcdodds`, but after a while, I realized that I didn't trust Medium to be around forever or (more likely) that I would want to be on Medium forever.
+I started out on Medium at `medium.com/@react-vis`, but after a while, I realized that I didn't trust Medium to be around forever or (more likely) that I would want to be on Medium forever.
 I knew it was inevitable that eventually Medium would do some things with my content that I didn't like.
-So about a year or two ago I decided to create a "kentcdodds" publication and I used a (now unsupported) feature of Medium to host my custom publication at a custom domain:
+So about a year or two ago I decided to create a "react-vis" publication and I used a (now unsupported) feature of Medium to host my custom publication at a custom domain:
-`blog.kentcdodds.com`.
+`blog.react-vis.com`.

 I started publishing blog posts every week, and over 100 blog posts later, I finally decided that the "cost" of creating my own blog platform was worth the effort.
-Links to my articles on `blog.kentcdodds.com` have been shared with millions of people all over the world on platforms like Twitter, Reddit, "the orange site," and on other platforms.
+Links to my articles on `blog.react-vis.com` have been shared with millions of people all over the world on platforms like Twitter, Reddit, "the orange site," and on other platforms.
 Because I own the domain, **I was able to make this move without worrying about all those links breaking!**